Carmenda-nl/carmenda_pseudonymize_core/README.md

 ## Contact

-If you have any questions or need further assistance, please reach out to us at support@carmenda.com.
+If you have any questions or need further assistance, please reach out to us at support@carmenda.nl.